Justinator/lamers/README.md

 ## :sunrise_over_mountains: Tour Vacations

 To display the tours and inquiry options I used the plugin <a href="http://demo.goodlayers.com/document/tourmaster/">Tourmaster</a>.
 Read the documentation, to learn how the plugin works.
-For the most part we used only the most basic features
+Overall the plugin works just okay, but required a bit of customization to get to work right for our needs.
+We used only the most basic features so setup was fairly easy.

 To accomplish output that we were looking for I had to edit some of the plugin files